karlpawlowicz/float-test-app/README.md

 },
 ```

-- Date filter should have an initial value (e.g., one year).
-- Tags and teams filters should have an initial value (e.g., all).
 - Tags and teams data will populate the filter dropdown options.
 - On page load, fetch tags, teams, and transactions.
 - Filter data on the backend using the transaction endpoint params.